matthieugomez/StringDistances.jl/README.md

 As a rule of thumb,
 - Standardize strings before comparing them (correct for uppercases, punctuations, whitespaces, accents, abbreviations...)
-- Don't use Edit Distances if differences in word order do not matter.
+- Don't use Edit Distances if word order do not matter.
 - The distance `Tokenmax(RatcliffObershelp())' is a good default choice.

 ## References